luckyendey/CSSynergyX.AppSearch/README.md

 Once the addon is installed, you can start using the search functionality as follows:

 1. **Enter Search Query:**
-   - Type the name or partial name of the application you are looking for in the search box.
+   - Type the name or part of the name of the application you are looking for in the search box.
+   - Even if you type the words in the wrong order and typo, the search will still work (e.g., "nw requset" for "Request New").
+   - Since the the "Settings" application is present in almost every module, you can also type a combination of module name, menu tab, group, and application name (e.g., type "system dtap setting" to find the Settings application under "Modules -> System -> Setup -> DTAP Management - Settings").

-2. **View Results:**
+1. **View Results:**
    - As you type, the search box will display a list of matching applications.
    - Click on an application from the search results to be redirected to its details page.
 - ![Description of the image](misc/images/img02.png)